hphelion/documentation/network-quickstart.md

 This guide provides the information you will need to get started in setting up a network, such as the example shown in the following image.

-Here, the left side of the image represents the HP Public Cloud environment and the right side is your local system.
+Here, the left side of the image represents the HP Helion Public Cloud environment and the right side is your local system.

 <img src="media/HPCS-VPC-VPN-SingleSite-Connection-Layer3-new-novendor-crop.jpg" width="600" alt="Basic VPN setup" />